 This town is known for its medieval architecture and its delicious pastries.

-Another good day trip destination from Cefalu is the Madonie Regional Park, about 30 kilometers south of the town.
+Another good day trip destination from Cefalu is the Madonie Regional Park, which is about 30 kilometers south of the town.

-Definitely worth a visit, especially if you have a car.
-Or you can hire one with a driver.
+It's definitely worth a visit, especially if you have a car.
+You can also hire one with a driver.

 With a car, you can see more towns in a day.
 Or even spend a day or two exploring the area.